Is he just defiant, or is there something else going on? He refuses to comply, and he seems to want to manipulate me.

-Children with and without Fragile X syndrome (FXS) learn to maneuver in their environments in order to survive and thrive.
+Children with and without Fragile X syndrome learn to maneuver in their environments in order to survive and thrive.
 In order to discern whether a behavior is oppositional, or merely a reaction to anxiety, pay attention to your reaction.
-If you provide social attention (Everyone’s looking at us; What do you want?), emotional attention (What’s wrong?
+If you provide social attention (Everyone’s looking at us.
+What do you want?), emotional attention (What’s wrong?
 Why are you crying?) or negative attention (Stop that.
-You won’t get ice cream if you continue to yell), you are most likely reinforcing a behavior that will persist.
+You won’t get ice cream if you keep yelling), you are most likely reinforcing a behavior that will persist.

-The token board can also provide distraction when a child’s anxiety becomes overwhelming.
-As the child pays attention to the tokens being moved, he is distracted from the anxiety-provoking event.
+The token board can also provide a distraction when a child’s anxiety becomes overwhelming.
+As they pay attention to the tokens being moved, they are distracted from the anxiety-provoking event.
 The tokens can be moved across the board to provide a visual count of how much time has passed and what remains.
 Customizing the board by using pictures and tokens that reflect special interests provides familiarity, which is comforting.

-In summary, remember that children with FXS often fear their own anxiety and become even more upset during an emotional meltdown.
+In summary, remember that children with Fragile X syndrome often fear their own anxiety and become even more upset during an emotional meltdown.
 This anxiety impacts their ability to function in the mainstream and access their environments.

 If we provide them with a way to communicate distress without acting out, we can help release them from feelings of guilt and embarrassment associated with a behavioral reaction.
 This kind of behavioral support helps the child to gain control of and ultimately manage their own behavior.